github-ava/WaveDisp/README.md

   dispersion properties.
 - **Predict Wave Dispersion:** Use trained models to predict wave dispersion properties based on input parameters, enabling fast and accurate analysis of layered media.
-- **Classical Optimization:** Use classical optimization for inverting dispersion curves or use it in conjunction with neural network predictions.
+- **Conventional Optimization:** Use conventional optimization for inverting dispersion curves or use it in conjunction with neural network predictions.

 ## Generate Synthetic Data (multiprocessing/MPI)